 Measurable Learning Objectives

-Part 1 of this series covered how to write three-part learning objectives.
-Part 2 focuses on making your learning objectives measurable.
-Thus, the clever tape measure graphic to your left.
+Part 1 of this series covered how to write four-part learning objectives.
+Part 2 focuses on making your performance or learning objectives measurable.

 What Is Measurable?

 Measurable learning objectives are very specific and provide a way for designers to determine if audience members can demonstrate what they have learned.
-Measurable learning objectives describe observable skills.
+Measurable objectives describe observable skills.
 They are quantifiable.
-You can write a test question or watch someone perform a measurable learning objective.
-For example, see the three-part learning objective below.
+You can write a test question or watch someone perform a measurable performance objective.
+For example, see the four-part learning objective below.